josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 ### Adding The Angular Router And Bootstrap

-At this point, you've replaced all AngularJS application components with their Angular counterparts, even though you're still serving them from the AngularJS router.
+At this point, you have replaced all AngularJS application components with their Angular counterparts, even though you are still serving them from the AngularJS router.

 #### Add the Angular router